• Skip to main content

 Compliment circles

-A couple times a week (you could even do one) we would work in a time that we would all sit down together.
-We talked about how to give a compliment, what a compliment might sound like and I even provided compliment starters for the kiddos that might feel stumped.
+A couple of times a week (you could even do one) we would work in a time that we would all sit down together.
+We talked about how to give a compliment, and what a compliment might sound like and I even provided compliment starters for the kiddos that might feel stumped.
 I kept the poster displayed at all times.

 I made sure everyone got a chance to share and to be complimented.
 The kids loved this.
 Why wouldn’t they?!